 Provider Reimbursement Updates

-DEA Issues Second Temporary Rule Extending Telehealth Prescribing Flexibilities.
-As we described in the September 2023 issue of Arnold & Porter’s Virtual and Digital Health Digest, during the public health emergency (PHE), the Drug Enforcement Agency (DEA) made two major changes related to prescribing controlled substances.
+DEA Holds Listening Sessions on Prescribing Rules.
+During the public health emergency (PHE), the Drug Enforcement Agency (DEA) made two major changes related to prescribing controlled substances.
 First, qualified practitioners were permitted to prescribe a controlled substance to a patient via a two-way, audio-video telemedicine appointment.
 Second, during the PHE, qualifying practitioners were also permitted to prescribe buprenorphine to new and existing patients with an opioid use disorder based only on a telephone evaluation.

-After receiving thousands of public comments, on May 10, HHS and DEA, in concert with the Substance Abuse and Mental Health Services Administration (SAMHSA), published a temporary rule extending all telemedicine flexibilities regarding the prescribing of controlled substances that were in place during the PHE until November 11.
+DEA received 38,369 comments in response to these proposed rules.
+In response, on May 10, DEA, in concert with the Substance Abuse and Mental Health Services Administration, published a temporary rule extending all telemedicine flexibilities regarding the prescribing of controlled substances that were in place during the PHE until November 11.
 See 88 FR 30037.
-Of particular significance, the temporary rules extended the PHE “exceptions allowed for the prescribing of controlled medications via telemedicine encounters even when the prescribing practitioner had not conducted an in-person medical evaluation of the patient.”
-88 Fed.
-Reg.
-69879; 88 FR 30037.
-These exceptions were “granted in order to avoid lapses in care for patients.”
-Id.

 EU and UK News